 The Dental Assistant

-- prepare you for your treatment;
+- Set up the operatory (treatment area) and prepare you for your treatment.

-- and keep you comfortable throughout your visit.
+- Keep you comfortable throughout your visit.

 Dental Office Staff

 Dental office managers supervise staff, establish and manage office protocols and oversee the processing of insurance claims.
 Receptionists are likely your first point of contact at the dental office.
 They will:

 - Answer patient questions.